rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter_dynamic/README.md

 The code in this directory provides the following components:

 -   `src/SocketAdapter` implements the plugin that is loaded by *RTI Routing Service*.
-It is responsible to create and delete connections.
+It responsible for creating and deleting connections.
 -   `src/SocketConnection` implements a connection.
-This component is responsible of the creation and deletion of `StreamReaders`.
+This component is responsible for the creation and deletion of `StreamReaders`.
 -   `src/SocketInputDiscoveryStreamReader` implements the logic necessary to propagate information about the discovered input streams (in this case sockets) to the Routing Service.
--   `src/SocketStreamReader` implements an `StreamReader` that reads sample information from a UDP socket.
+-   `src/SocketStreamReader` implements a `StreamReader` that reads sample information from a UDP socket.
--   `src/SocketStreamWriter` implements an `StreamWriter` that sends sample information to a UDP socket.
+-   `src/SocketStreamWriter` implements a `StreamWriter` that sends sample information to a UDP socket.

 For more details, please refer to the *RTI Routing Service SDK* documentation.

-## Building C++ example
+## Building the C++ example

 In order to build this example, you need to define the variables `CONNEXTDDS_DIR` and `CONNEXTDDS_ARCH`.
 You can do so by exporting them